mgkprod/vitl/README.md

 ## About

-The [VITL](https://vitlstack.dev/) stack is the vital stack for your Laravel apps : Vue.js, Inertia.js, Tailwind and Laravel.
+The [VITL stack](https://vitlstack.dev/) is the vital stack for your Laravel apps : Vue.js, Inertia.js, Tailwind and Laravel.

-This preset scaffolds an VITL stack installation with with authentication to a fresh Laravel project.
+This preset scaffolds an VITL stack installation, with authentication, to a fresh Laravel project.

 ## Credits